maarten-pennings/WordClock/README.md

 This NeoPixel matrix is big enough to allow the clock to be 3D printed.
 I used a printer with two heads.
 The first head prints the black encasing, the second head prints a transparent diffuser.
-This is the [model](https://a360.co/2R9Nksa).
+The [design](https://a360.co/2R9Nksa) is made in Fusion 360.

 I was quite pleased with the result.
 The print resolution is sufficient to print the letters.
 And the transparency is enough to see through.